 About

-I explore emerging technology by actually building with it.
+I probe emerging technology by building with it.

-Right now, that means running probes in public: small daily experiments asking “what if?” about AI, interfaces, physical computing, and how humans might navigate what’s coming.
-Some probes turn into something worth sharing.
+Right now that means running small experiments in public — asking “what if?” about AI, interfaces, physical computing, and how people might navigate what’s coming.
+Some experiments turn into something worth sharing.
 Others teach me what doesn’t work.
-Both are valuable.
+Both matter.

 Background

-My path has wound through research at the MIT Media Lab studying how people interact with robots, running Midnight Commercial (a Brooklyn design studio inventing physical and digital experiences for clients ranging from Cartier to Samsung), leading technology for the new MIT Museum, and now leading AI transformation at Baker Library, Harvard Business School, where I work with knowledge experts navigating what’s possible with emerging tools.
+My path has wound through research at the MIT Media Lab studying how people interact with robots; running Midnight Commercial, a Brooklyn design studio making physical and digital experiences for clients like Cartier and Samsung; leading technology for the new MIT Museum; and most recently as Director, Metadata and Digital Platforms at Baker Library, Harvard Business School.
+(Views here are my own.
+This site is independent of any institutional role — nothing on it represents an employer or organization I work with.)

-I’m interested in the intersection of emerging technology and humanity.
-To me, technologies like AI aren’t just a productivity boost.
-I explore the deeper questions: What assumptions get baked into the systems we build?
-What do we gain and lose as interfaces change how we think?
+I’m drawn to the intersection of technology and culture — not just what’s possible, but what gets baked in when we build it.
+What assumptions travel with the tools?
+What do we gain and lose when interfaces change how we think?
 When does technology feel human, and when does it feel hollow?

 I don’t have answers.
 I have experiments.

-I share what I learn: the builds, the failures, the moments when something clicks.
+I share what I find — the builds, the failures, the moments when something clicks.
 If you’re curious about what’s next and want to explore alongside someone who gets their hands dirty, follow along or send me a note.

 Stay in the Loop

-I write a newsletter called Off My Board — signals I’m tracking, experiments I’m running, and what I find worth paying attention to.
+I write a newsletter called Off My Board — signals I’m tracking, experiments I’m running, and what I find worth slowing down for.
 Subscribe here.